ddwalk77/streaming-05-smart-smoker/README.md

 The consumer, smart_smoker_listener.py, establishes a connection with RabbitMQ, declares the queue, then starts consuming the messages from the three queues through the callback functions.
 The callbacks have a deque that are processing a defined number of messages, representing the last number of defined minutes.
 The temp from the messages are analyzed to determine if there is cuase for alarm.
 If not, information is simply reported.

 All callbacks are in one consumer script.
 I chose this method because in reality, we would want one panel displaying the information and all three functions would be happning simultaneously, not separate from another.
 I would not run a check on Food B and not care about the smoker.
 I also would want to monitor both food at once.
 It made more sense to me to keep them together.
-Since the directive was to have four trminal screens running at once, I ran smart_smoker_listener.py on each simultaneoulsy.
+Since the directive was to have four terminal screens running at once, I ran smart_smoker_listener.py on each simultaneoulsy.
 I wasn;t sure what it would do but this is the result:

 This is a screenshot showing all three queues working.
 Messages are being sent and consumed at the same time.
 RabbitMQ running: